Double Eleven (company): History

 In 2017, Double Eleven announced they were releasing two new titles, Super Cloudbuilt by Coilworks (PlayStation 4, Windows, and Xbox One) and Songbringer by Wizard Fu Games (PlayStation 4, Xbox One and Windows 10), which released between July and September.
 Double Eleven received recognition from GamesIndustry.biz, named one of the 'Best Places To Work 2017'.
 The company was also featured in The Sunday Times Tech Track 100, placing at number 42 out of 100 with a sales rise of 92.32% over three years.

 In 2019, Double Eleven announced their acquisition of VooFoo Studios.
-Based in Birmingham, UK, and developer of Hustle Kings, the purchase on 1 December 2018 included multiple intellectual properties, including the announced This Is Pool and This is Snooker with Stephen Hendry (coming to Nintendo Switch, PlayStation 4, Xbox One and Steam) and their proprietary Mantis Engine which used in 2016's Mantis Burn Racing.
+Based in Birmingham, UK, and developer of Hustle Kings, the purchase on 1 December 2018 included multiple intellectual properties, including the announced This Is Pool and This is Snooker with Stephen Hendry (coming to Nintendo Switch, PlayStation 4, Xbox One and Steam) and their proprietary Mantis Engine, which was used in 2016's Mantis Burn Racing.
 On 20 June 2019, it was announced that Double Eleven had partnered with Paradox Interactive to become the new lead developer of Prison Architect, previously Introversion Software, for Linux, macOS, Nintendo Switch, PlayStation 4, Windows, and Xbox One.
 Double Eleven have previous experience with the game and initially ported and updated the title for all major consoles.
 Double Eleven subsequently announced their involvement in Mojang's Minecraft Dungeons and that they will be publishing Facepunch Studios' Rust on Xbox One and PlayStation 4.

 Double Eleven announced in January 2020 that they will be opening a second office in Kuala Lumpur, Malaysia as to gain an in-roads into the Asian marketplace.

 On 28 March 2022, Double Eleven announced their collaboration with Bethesda Game Studios to develop content for Fallout 76 later in the year.

 In April 2022, Double Eleven hired its 300th employee.
 On 18 November 2022, Double Eleven was acquired by Pneuma Group, an investment firm owned by Hutchinson.

 On 7 August 2023, Double Eleven was announced as the lead developer on the PlayStation 4 and Nintendo Switch ports of the original Red Dead Redemption in collaboration with publisher Rockstar Games.
 It was released in August 2023, with the Windows version released on 29 October 2024.